andrius-siup/recipe-book/README.md

 * The Serving field a user can input number 1-10.
 * The Submit button has color change when the user is over the button.

+### Single Recipe page
+The Single Recipe page features to look at the user's single recipe.
+There are recipe name, category, image, preparation and cooking time, serving for how many people, ingredient list, the instruction of how to do it, also there are three buttons below all text(only recipe owner and admin can see those buttons).
+ They are Edit, Delete, and Home.
+ * Clicking the Edit button the user will be routed to the Edit recipe page.
+ * Clicking the Delete button, the confirmation message will popup with two buttons Agree and Close.
+    * Clicking Agree, the recipe will be removed from the website and database, and the user will be routed to his profile page.
+    * Clicking Close button, the user will be back to single recipe page.
+* Clicking the Home button, the user will be routed to the home page.

 ### Edit Recipe
 The Edit recipe has features to edit recipe form same like user was used to add recipe.
 Only recipe owner and website admin can edit recipe.
 There is CANCEL button that will bring you back into single recipe page, and button EDIT RECIPE will update recipe will new text and routed you to the single recipe page.
 The all edited